achilleaschristou/Tech_Portfolio/PC_Build/README.md

 ## 🚀 Notes

-This project shows **discipline, curiosity, and hands-on problem solving** — all skills I want to carry into my future studies and work in electrical and computer engineering.
+This project shows, **hands-on problem solving** — skill I want to carry into my future studies and work in electrical and computer engineering.
 It also proves that **age is not a barrier to building real systems**, just persistence and focus.

 ---

-#PCBuild #HardwareEngineering #DIYPC #EngineeringJourney #YoungEngineer #TechPortfolio